A Refinement of the Spanning Surface Defect in $3$ and $4$ Dimensions: Spanning Surface Defect Gaps via Connected Sums

 A key feature of $\Gamma^+(F)$ (resp.\ $\Gamma^-(F)$) is that it is invariant under the \dfn{addition of a $+$-twisted band} (resp.\ a $-$-twisted band), as in Figure~\ref{fig:twisted-band}.
-Such an addition raises the first Betti number by $1$ and changes the normal Euler number by $\pm 2$, while leaving the isotopy class of the boundary unchanged.
-We denote by $\twist_{\pm}(F)$ the addition of a positive or negative twisted band to $F$.
+Such a band addition raises the first Betti number by $1$ and changes the normal Euler number by $\pm 2$, while leaving the isotopy class of the boundary unchanged.
+We denote by $\twist_{\pm}(F)$ the addition of a $\pm$-twisted band to $F$.
 This feature of $\Gamma^\pm(F)$ is the origin of the moniker ``Euler-normalized''.

 As we shall see in Section~\ref{ssec:signature}, a second important feature of the Euler-normalized first Betti number is that it is non-negative, and hence it makes sense to minimize over all spanning surfaces or fillings.